 Binah is associated with the power of conceptual analysis and reasoning.
 It takes that single point of information in Chokhmah and ‘unpacks’ everything in it.
 This is rooted in the kabbalistic idea of “understanding one thing from another” (hameivin davar mi toch davar).

 Insight on the Oracle from the Architect

-We can learn more about the above concept as it relates to the Oracle, from her counterpart, the Architect.
-He described her role in the process of creating a functioning Matrix world as follows:
+As mentioned, these two attributes are “joined at the hip.”
+Thus, we would expect to learn more about the above concept as it relates to the Oracle, from her counterpart, the Architect.

 “The first matrix I designed was quite naturally perfect, it was a work of art, flawless, sublime.
 A triumph equaled only by its monumental failure.
 The inevitability of its doom is as apparent to me now as a consequence of the imperfection inherent in every human being, thus I redesigned it based on your history to more accurately reflect the varying grotesqueries of your nature.
 However, I was again frustrated by failure.
 I have since come to understand that the answer eluded me because it required a lesser mind, or perhaps a mind less bound by the parameters of perfection.
 Thus, the answer was stumbled upon by another, an intuitive program initially created to investigate certain aspects of the human psyche.
 If I am the father of the matrix, she would undoubtedly be its mother.”

 Here are some key takeaways from the Architect’s words:

 - The “singlemindedness’ of the Architect does not ‘connect’ directly to the complexity of human action.
 Only the Oracle meets with the humans freed from the Matrix.
 This precisely reflects how the higher attributes of Chokhmah (as ‘father’) and Binah (as ‘mother’) relate to the lower sefirot.